meob/db2html/README.md

 ## my2html - MySQL
-my2html is an easy and flexible tool to collect MySQL DBs configuration my2html works fine on MySQL >= 5.0 and forks but version specific scripts are also available (eg. for 3.23) The script uses the default test database to create temporary views.
+my2html is an easy and flexible tool to collect MySQL DBs configuration my2html works fine on MySQL >= 5.0 and forks but version specific scripts are also available (eg. for 3.23 or 8.0)

 ### Usage
 > vi my2html.sh		# If Your need to change the password